Lachen und Weinen

-"Lachen und Weinen" (Laughter and Weeping) is a Lied composed by Franz Schubert in 1822 and published in 1826.
+"Lachen und Weinen" (Laughing and Weeping) is a Lied composed by Franz Schubert in 1822 and published in 1826.
 It is D. 777 in Otto Erich Deutsch's catalog.
 The text is from Friedrich Rückert's collection of poems, Östliche Rosen (Eastern Roses), which was highly influenced by the poetry of the Persian poet Hafis.
 The poem was untitled in the collection, so Schubert named it after the beginning words.